 The smell of this cake with salted caramel is surpassed only by it’s intense taste.

-This is an easy, one bowl cake that you can whip up in about 20 minutes.
 If you are adventurous you can make your own caramel sauce, but a bottle of Mrs. Richardson’s never did anyone wrong.

 Orange Caramel Bundt Cake